‘LHHATL’: Jasmine Washington Child Support Case Stalled, Can’t Find Kirk Frost

 A recent LHHATL teaser showed how Jasmine Washington had to go into hiding after her drama with Kirk Frost came out because of all the online “haters” who were not only insulting her for carrying on a relationship with a clearly married man but also for making her feel unsafe due to alleged threats made to her on social media.

-It looks like she’s not the only one hiding though because, according to Bossip, Jasmine is accusing Kirk Frost of hiding from her in order to not be served court papers pertaining to the allegations that he fathered her newborn son.
+It looks like she’s not the only one hiding; according to Bossip, Jasmine is accusing Kirk Frost of hiding from her in order to not be served court papers pertaining to the allegations that he fathered her newborn son.
 Apparently, Jasmine recently filed new paperwork asking the judge to hold a hearing regarding her inability to find Kirk in order to serve him.

 #tbt❤️ #frostfam @kyfrost_ @therealkelsie @youngfrost1000 @rasheedadabosschick #kevfrost